 What is a Product Owner?

-A product owner is the individual on a scrum team that is responsible for managing the backlog of work and overseeing sprints.
+A product owner is an individual on a scrum team that is responsible for managing the backlog of work and overseeing sprints.
 They act as the project manager for the scrum team, although the agile community generally doesn’t use that term.
-The product owner is responsible for representing the voice of the customer, ensuring that all development work reflects the needs of the end-user.
+The product owner is responsible for representing the voice of the customer, ensuring that all development work reflects the needs of the end user.

-The truth is, companies utilize product owners in different ways, and the role might change depending on what the company needs.
-Some companies look at the product owner as a tactical, hands-on manager of work.
+The truth is, that companies utilize product owners in different ways, and the role might change depending on what the company needs.
+Some companies look at the product owner as a tactical, hands-on manager who oversees scrum boards to keep projects on track.
 Others might use the product owner more loosely to represent the vision of the product.

 Product Owner Responsibilities